Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Mistake #1: Dipping Tools Directly Into Jars

-This introduces bacteria into your products.
+This introduces germs into your products.
 Always scoop with a clean spatula first.
 Transfer to a palette or your hand, then apply with your brush.

 Mistake #2: Using Wooden or Natural Fiber Tools

 Wood and natural bristles absorb turmeric permanently.
-They also harbor bacteria in porous surfaces.
+They also hold germs in porous surfaces.
 Stick to silicone, metal, or synthetic materials.

 Mistake #3: Applying Masks Too Thick